KeyboardKit/KeyboardKitPro/README.md

 ## Installation

-KeyboardKit Pro is installed with the Swift Package Manager.
+KeyboardKit Pro can be installed with the Swift Package Manager:

 ```
 https://github.com/KeyboardKit/KeyboardKitPro.git